giogt/kafka-env-config-provider/README.md

     ```
     plugin.path=share/java,/usr/local/share/java/kafka-connect/plugins/kafka-env-config-provider
     ```
-  - if you are extending the `confluentinc/cp-kafka-connect` Docker image, set the environment variable `CONNECT_PLUGIN_PATH` value with the jar directory when running the container
+  - if you are extending the `confluentinc/cp-kafka-connect` Docker image with version < 6, set the environment variable `CONNECT_PLUGIN_PATH` value with the jar directory when running the container.
+For versions >= 6 you can omit this step.

 ## Usage